zichongkao/selectstarsql/longtail.md

     FROM executions
     GROUP BY county

 Percentages are such a common metric&mdash;shouldn't such a function exist?
 Unfortunately not, and perhaps for good reason: Such a function would need to aggregate both within the groups (to get the numerator) and throughout the dataset (to get the denominator).
 But each query either has a `GROUP BY` block or doesn't.
 So what we really need are two separate queries, one which aggregates with a `GROUP BY` and another that aggregates without.
-We can them combine them using a technique called "nesting".
+We can then combine them using a technique called "nesting".

 Here's an example of how nesting works.
 The parentheses are important for demarcating the boundary between the inner query and the outer one: